AstroPigLatin/predicting_yelp/README.md

 ![ronald](img/ronald_dance.gif)

+### Evaluating Times

+Multinomial Naive Bayes
+Decision Tree
+RandomForestClassifier
+Support Vector Machines (SVM): 15m 45.19s

+RandomForestRegressor: 24m 44.34s
+RandomForestRegressor: 1h 38m 39s
+Gradient Boosting Regressor: 4m 40.42s
+XGBoost: 1h 5m 5s

 # Summary

+## Rating

+- Often negative reviews (1 or 2 star) have more outliers that tend to be on the longer side.
+  - People often have a lot to say about things they do NOT like.
+  - Criticism is often a long form of poetry.

+## Location

 - Arizona and Nevada have a high number of reviews for McDonald's in their state.

+## Food

 - Burgers and fries are commonly talked about in reviews.
 - Breakfast is the most commonly talked about meal of the day in reviews.
 - Although the official menu item is called chicken "McNuggets", the majority of users refer to the menu item as just simply "nuggets".
 - In addition, customers prefer to use "fries" instead of "French fries" much more often in the written reviews.

+## Time

 - For events, 'customers often mention a "game", "event", or "party".
+- With regards to time, customers often mention the words "time", "late", and "breakfast" .

+## People

 - For people and relationships, customers VERY often mention a "friend".
 Other people also commonly mentioned include "husband", "wife", and "mate".

-- With regards to time, customers often mention the words "time", "late", and "breakfast" .
+## Modeling

+- In the predictive modeling of ratings (1 to 5 stars), the best multinomial classification model out of the 4 chosen algorithms was: **Support Vector Machines (SVM)**
+- Using NLP to predict ratings from written reviews is a difficult task.
+  - Some difficulties include vocabulary, slang, vernacular, regional dialect, and grammar variability in detecting patterns for sentiment analysis.

 ![nuggets](img/nuggets.gif)